-Additional resources:
+Other resources:

-- Connect to our Web site at kp.org.
-Here you'll find the Health Encyclopedia and other resources. - Visit the La Leche League International Web site: Illi.org or call the 24-hour Breastfeeding Helpline: 877-4-LALECHE - Visit your local Kaiser Permanente Health Education Center or Department for health information, programs, and other resources. - Check your Kaiser Permanente Healthwise Handbook.
+- Connect to our Web site at kp.org/mydoctor to access health and drug encyclopedias, interactive programs, health classes, and much more. - Visit the La Leche League International Web site: Illi.org or call the 24-hour Breastfeeding Helpline: 877-4-LALECHE - Contact your local Kaiser Permanente Health Education Center or Department for health information, programs, and other resources.